DerekSelander/dsdump/docs/index.md

 Finally!
 You got to Swift!
 Unlike all the previous concepts, exploring Swift types is evolving at a rapid pace.
 So much so that I must say that this information will likely get stale in less than a year.

-*This information only pertains to Swift 5.x, it will likely be obsolete when Swift 6.x roles around*
+*This information only pertains to Swift 5.x, it will likely be obsolete when Swift 6.x rolls around*

 ---
 <a name="swift_types"></a>